GeisaFaustino/VisualSearch/README.md

 # VisualSearch
-Firsts tests and learnings about Bing visual search API
+Firsts tests and learnings about Bing visual search API.